 Ferguson PLC Announces Transaction in Own Shares

-WOKINGHAM, UK / ACCESSWIRE / July 1, 2021 / Ferguson plc (the 'Company') (LSE:FERG)(NYSE:FERG) announces that on June 30, 2021 it purchased for Treasury the following number of its ordinary shares of 10 pence each pursuant to its $400 million share repurchase program, details of which were announced on March 16, 2021.
+WOKINGHAM, UK / ACCESSWIRE / July 8, 2021 / Ferguson plc (the 'Company') (NYSE:FERG)(LSE:FERG) announces that on July 7, 2021 it purchased for Treasury the following number of its ordinary shares of 10 pence each pursuant to its $400 million share repurchase program, details of which were announced on March 16, 2021.

 Description of shares: Ferguson plc - ordinary shares of 10 pence